Maximum hours policy template

 By downloading, you agree to our template disclaimer

-Why you need a maximum hours policy
+Why your workplace needs a maximum hours policy

-What your maximum hours policy should include
+What a maximum hours policy should cover

 Maximum ordinary hours